Johor Bahru Old Chinese Temple

 Johor Bahru Old Chinese Temple (柔佛古廟 (Jiû-hut Kó͘-biō, Róufú Gǔmiào)) known as Old Temple (古廟 (Kó͘-biō, Gǔmiào)) by the locals, is a Chinese temple located in Johor Bahru, Johor, Malaysia.
 Located at Jalan Trus, the temple is flanked by modern skyscrapers.
-This temple is one of the oldest structures in the city and become the symbol of unity among five Chinese ethnic groups of Teochew, Hoklo (Hokkien), Cantonese, Hakka and Hainanese people.
+This temple is one of the oldest structures in the city and become the symbol of unity among the seven Chinese dialect groups namely Teochews, Hoklo (Hokkiens), Cantonese, Hakka, Foochowese, Henghua and Hainanese peoples.

 In 2007, a documentary series called My Roots featured the temple in the episode "Grand March with the Deities".

 History

 The temple history dates back as early as between 1870 and 1880 in the 19th century.
 Since the relationship between the local Chinese are very warm with the Johor monarchy, Sultan Abu Bakar encouraged the Chinese to build their places of worship and for the burial by providing them land.
 The temple was then founded by then Head of Ngee Heng Company led by Tan Hiok Nee.
 In 1981, the temple was proposed to undergoing renovation with the request was accepted in 1994 with total expenditure of RM1.5 million.
 The renovated temple was then completed in the following year in December 1995 with much of its cultural design are being preserved and important relics such as the century-old bronze bell, incense burner and wooden tablet remain.